ehrbhein/springboot-and-mongodb/README.md

 ![docker](https://img.shields.io/badge/docker-blue)
 ![maven](https://img.shields.io/badge/make-red)

+This project provides a `Makefile` to simplify running and managing the application and its dependencies.

+### Common Make Commands

-- `make start-db` - runs docker compose with mongo-express and mongo-db.
+- `make start-db` - Runs Docker Compose with MongoDB and Mongo Express for local development.
+- `make start-app` - Runs the Spring Boot application locally (not inside a Docker container).
-- `make start-app` - runs spring-boot application. ⚠ Running the app using this command does not run it using docker container (yet).
+- `make build` - Builds the Spring Boot application using Maven.
+- `make clean` - Cleans the Maven build artifacts.

+> **Note:** You can view all available make commands by inspecting the `Makefile`.

 ## Accessing the server endpoints